 YAZOO Upstairs At Eric’s (1982)

 Disillusioned by the pop circus following the singles success of ‘New Life and ‘Just Can’t Get Enough’, Vince Clarke departed DEPECHE MODE in late 1981 and formed YAZOO with Alison Moyet.
 Although they only released two albums, YAZOO’s impact was long lasting.
 The debut ‘Upstairs at Eric’s’ was a perfect union of passionate bluesy vocals and pristinely programmed synthpop.
-Songs such as ‘Only You, ‘Don’t Go’, ‘Midnight’ and ‘Winter Kills’ set a high standard but while Clarke and Moyet eventually parted ways, both have maintained musical careers to this day.
+Songs such as ‘Only You, ‘Don’t Go’, ‘Midnight’ and ‘Winter Kills’ set a high standard but Clarke and Moyet parted ways.

 ROBERT GÖRL Night Full Of Tension (1984)

 In a departure from DAF’s pioneering electronic body music, drummer Robert Görl lightened up considerably with a solo synthpop record that even had him posing bare chested by a swimming pool on the cover.
-‘Night Full Of Tension’ even featured vocal contributions from EURYTHMICS’ Annie Lennox on ‘Charlie Cat’ and ‘Darling Don’t Leave Me Not’.
-Although not featuring on the original LP, the brooding but accessible single ‘Mit Dir’ was an electronic cult classic and included on the CD reissue; the song was recently covered for a Prada commercial…
+‘Night Full Of Tension’ even featured vocal contributions from EURYTHMICS’ Annie Lennox on ‘Charlie Cat’ and ‘Darling Don’t Leave Me’.
+Although not featuring on the original LP, the brooding but accessible single ‘Mit Dir’ was an electronic cult classic and included on the CD reissue.

 ERASURE The Circus (1986)

-Although success for ERASURE was not instant with debut album ‘Wonderland’ and its lost single ‘Oh L’Amour’, the chemistry between Clarke and Bell possessed a special spark both musically and personally.
+Although success for ERASURE was not instant with debut album ‘Wonderland’ and its lost single ‘Oh L’Amour’, the chemistry between Clarke and Bell possessed a special spark.
 ERASURE toured the college circuit and built up a loyal fanbase, eventually hitting chart paydirt with ‘Sometimes’.
-ERASURE added political commentary on two other singles ‘It Doesn’t Have To Be’ and ‘The Circus’ title track, while songs such as ‘Spiralling’ and ‘Hideaway’ confirmed ERASURE were more than just a great singles act.
+ERASURE added political commentary ‘It Doesn’t Have To Be’ and ‘The Circus’ title track, while songs such as ‘Spiralling’ and ‘Hideaway’ confirmed they were more than just a great singles act.

 LAIBACH Opus Dei (1987)

-The controversial Slovenian combo LAIBACH played with Teutonic rhythms and Third Reich imagery, while their unique covers of QUEEN’s ‘One Vision’ and OPUS’ ‘Life Is Life’ indicated they were either ironic art terrorists or possibly, preachers of a dangerous political message.
+Controversial Slovenians LAIBACH played with Teutonic rhythms and Third Reich imagery, while their unique covers of QUEEN’s ‘One Vision’ and OPUS’ ‘Life Is Life’ indicated they were either ironic art terrorists or possibly, preachers of a dangerous political message.
 There were accusations of Mute tolerating artists having far right sympathies but with Daniel Miller’s Jewish heritage, this was unlikely.
-LAIBACH’s industrial torture made an impact with ‘Opus Dei’ and laid the foundations for many acts to follow including notably RAMMSTEIN.
+Their industrial torture made an impact with ‘Opus Dei’ and laid the foundations for many including RAMMSTEIN.

 MARTIN GORE Counterfeit (1989)

-MARTIN GORE’s first solo excursion ‘Counterfeit’ allowed him to take a break from writing and indulge in a mini-album of six electronically based covers with varying origins.
+‘Counterfeit’ allowed Gore to indulge in a mini-album of six covers with varying origins.
 The emotive traditional standard ‘Motherless Child’ revealed his love of the Blues while a great version of SPARKS’ ‘Never Turn Your Back On Mother Earth’ was a fitting look back at the eccentric pop that would have fed the young Mr Gore.
 Reinterpretations of cult artists such as TUXEDOMOON, THE DURUTTI COLUMN and THE COMSAT ANGELS revealed there was a lot more to Gore’s record collection.

 DEPECHE MODE Violator (1990)

 Why is ‘Violator’ so important and highly celebrated?
 It is still DEPECHE MODE’s most complete and accomplished body of work.
-It was the classic line-up of Andy Fletcher, Dave Gahan, Martin Gore and Alan Wilder firing on all cylinders, with the quartet at their most happiest as a unit.
+It was the classic Fletcher/Gahan/Gore/Wilder line-up firing on all cylinders and at their most happiest as a unit.
 The end result was four hit singles but also songs such as ‘Halo’, ‘Waiting For The Night’ and ‘Clean’ which were easily their equal.
-And on numbers like ‘Blue Dress’, Gore’s lyrics possessed an honesty that while dark and deviant, still retained a naïve innocence that many could relate to.
+And on ‘Blue Dress’, Gore’s lyrics possessed an honesty that while dark and deviant, still retained a naïve innocence that many could relate to.

 NITZER EBB As Is (1991)

-‘As Is’ saw Essex industrialists NITZER EBB at the height of their imperial powers with this four track EP.
+‘As Is’ saw Essex industrialists NITZER EBB at the height of their imperial powers.
 Although produced by the band, each song was mixed by a different artist or producer.
 These included Jaz Coleman from KILLING JOKE, producer Flood and MAGAZINE’s Barry Adamson.
 But the best number was ‘Come Alive’ mixed by Alan Wilder which had the legacy of ‘Violator’ stamped all over it.
-Although released as a taster for NITZER EBB’s then forthcoming album, only a reworked ‘Family Man’ appeared on ‘Ebbhead’ which was produced by Wilder and Flood.
+Although the subsequent album ‘Ebbhead’ which was produced by Wilder and Flood, appeared sans ‘Come Alive’.

 RECOIL Bloodline (1992)